 Cromer Pier Show

 It’s home to the last surviving “end of the pier” show in Europe.
 The show follows the traditional variety format with song, dance, music, magic, and comedy that is family-friendly.
 They also have a popular Christmas show.
-Read my 2021 Cromer Pier Show review and enter to win tickets to the 2021 Cromer Pier Christmas Show.
+Read my 2021 Cromer Pier Show review and 2021 Cromer Pier Christmas Show review to learn more.

 Click here to check the calendar.